 Music PhD / MPhil

-The Centre for Music Studies is one of the University's top-rated research centres, being placed in the top 15 music research establishments in the UK in the 2008 Higher Education Funding Council's Research Assessment Exercise, and with an 'esteem indicator' of 100 per cent in the 4* (highest) category.
+The Department of Music is one of the University's top-rated research centres, being placed in the top 15 music research establishments in the UK in the 2008 Higher Education Funding Council's Research Assessment Exercise, and with an 'esteem indicator' of 100 per cent in the 4* (highest) category.
 This reflects research activities of the highest international quality.

-The graduate community is one of the largest in the country, with around 50 students pursuing research or taught postgraduate degrees.
-In recent years the Centre has been successful in securing several University Research Fellowships and University Studentships.
+The graduate community is one of the largest in the country, with around 40 students pursuing research or taught postgraduate degrees.
+In recent years the Department has been successful in securing several University Research Fellowships and University Studentships.

-The Centre for Music Studies has a vibrant research culture and welcomes strong applicants with original research topics for its PhD Programme (see 'Research Areas' in the 'Structure and Awards' tab).
+The Department of Music has a vibrant research culture and welcomes strong applicants with original research topics for its PhD Programme (see 'Research Areas' in the 'Structure and Awards' tab).
 Find out more about our current Research Students.

 Applicants should normally hold a Masters-level degree in music or an area cognate to their area of research.